 Social media and email marketing are great ways to promote your brand and drive traffic to your website.
-At the same time, you can connect with your customers, build relationships, and send them to your website to order food.
-When creating social media content, you should post actively and post genuine content.
+At the same time, you can connect with your customers and build relationships.
+When creating social media content, try to post regularly.
 Write captions from the heart, share your story, and be sincere and authentic.
 Some of your content should directly lead them to your website.
-You can add links to your website - on your posts and stories.
+You can add links to your website on your posts and stories.